How to Pick the Best Blue for You

 In the above bathroom photo, do you see plain old blue, blue-green or blue-purple?
 If you guessed blue-green you’d be the winner winner chicken dinner!
-You’re looking at BM Ocean Air which is a beautiful soft blue-green.
+You’re looking at Benjamin Moore Ocean Air which is a beautiful soft blue-green.

 And because it’s definitely the most POPULAR these days, let’s hit on blue-green first.